+- Follow rules of good manners

+- No breaking into line

+- Have money ready

-- Follow rules of good manners - Clean off your table and pick up items on the floor around your chairs. - Put trash into the trash receptacles and soda cans and bottles put in recycling containers. - No backpacks are permitted in the food serving lines. - Arrive in the cafeteria within five minutes of the start of the lunch period. - Stay in cafeteria until the bell rings to move to class. - Ordering food and having it delivered or brought to campus by family or friends is prohibited. - Leaving campus for lunch at any time is not permitted. - Students should attend their assigned lunch period.
+- Clean off your table and pick up items on the floor around your chairs.

+- Put trash into the trash receptacles and soda cans and bottles put in recycling containers. - No backpacks are permitted in the food serving lines. - Do not take food out of the cafeteria. - Arrive in the cafeteria within five minutes of the start of the lunch period. - Stay in cafeteria until the bell rings to move to class. - Ordering food and having it delivered or brought to campus by family or friends is prohibited. - Leaving campus for lunch at any time is not permitted.